 BAL: Press this knob lightly so it extends.
-Turn the knob to move the sound to the left or right speakers.
-The middle position is a detent and balances the speakers.
+Turn it to move the sound to the left or right speakers.
+Use the middle position to balance these speakers.
+Push the knob back in when you're not using it.

-FADE: Press the knob lightly so it extends.
-Turn the knob to move the sound to the front or rear speakers.
-The middle position is a detent and balances the speakers.
+FADE: Press this knob lightly so it extends.
+Turn it to move the sound to the front or rear speakers.
+Use the middle position to balance these speakers.
 Push the knob back in when you're not using it.